From 'LLMs Struggle' to 'LLMs Excel': Claude Sonnet 4 + XLIFF 2.1

 - Latency and Cost: Getting translations via API calls to large, general-purpose LLMs can sometimes be slower and potentially more expensive than using optimized, dedicated translation APIs.

-Transl8ly + DeepL = Optimal InDesign Translation
+Transl8ly + Claude Sonnet 4 = Expert InDesign Translation

 Conclusion: The Right Tool for the Job